panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 let count;
 ```

-`message` variable indicates that this variable contains some kind of message, which is also most likely a string.
+`message` name indicates that this variable contains some kind of message, which is most likely a string.

 Same with `isLoading` &mdash; a boolean indicating whether loading is in progress.

 `count` variable, without doubt, indicates a number type variable that holds some counting results.

+Choose a variable name that without doubt, clearly, indicates its role.

 Let me show you an example, so you could spot the difference.
 Imagine you're exploring the code of an application, and you see a function like this: